-There is a small museum within the modern grey-white building (you can see the photo above).
+There is a small museum within the modern grey-white building (see the photo above).

-In the first part of the museum you are being told about the Burial Road.
-It’s more than 3km long necropolis which was established beside the main road.
+In the first part of the museum, you are being told about Burial Road.
+It is a more than 3km long necropolis established beside the main road.
 The road that led from Carnuntum’s military camp to Italy.

 We exited the building and headed towards the Roman City Quarter.
-One thing that stood our through our whole Austria trip is flowers.
-There are many flowers, locals love then and nourish them.
+One thing that stood out throughout our whole Austria trip was flowers.
+There are many flowers.
+Locals love them and nourish them.
 And as we later found out, they are quite cheap (compared to Israel).

-When we entered the building we felt that it was much warmer inside.
+When we entered the building, we felt it was much warmer inside.
 Though we saw they were burning wood at the public baths building, it took me a moment to understand.
-We touched the floor and it was warm.
+We touched the floor, and it was warm.
 In my opinion, this is the most impressive Experimental Archaeology on site.
-They recreated Roman Baths and operate them in the same way they run almost 2,000 years ago.
+They recreated Roman Baths and operated them the same way they ran almost 2,000 years ago.

-We spend probably around two hours in the Roman City Quarter and then drove (about 5 min drive) to the next site.
+We spent probably around two hours in the Roman City Quarter and then drove (about 5 min drive).

 Military City’s Amphitheatre